Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Gaoians were, as a rule, intensely loyal people and no other Clan could be trusted with such a burden.

-Straightshield fulfilled their mission by isolation---the only friends they had were among their own.
+Straightshield fulfilled their mission by isolation - the only friends they had were among their own.
 In public, a Judge-Father never went by name.
 They wore their fur uniformly clipped and intentionally bred in a highly regular size, build, and coat coloring, to the point where it was a challenge to tell one apart from another even by scent.
 The Clan had legions of Brothers and Associates who deviated from the physical pattern of a Judge-Father, but they were advisors, enforcers, riot police and investigators.
 Even among the ones who met the *physical* requirements, very precious few could withstand the blisteringly difficult educational standards.
 They too were among the rest of the Clan.
 Big, strong, flawless specimens…but they weren’t the Law.

 And *nobody* looked more like a Straightshield Judge-Father than Champion Reeko.
 Even those who knew him well often needed a moment to recognize him.

 Cytosis hadn’t seen the Champion for too long, so his return to the Grand Precinct warranted immediate attention.
 With the whole planet rushing headlong toward imminent invasion, he absolutely could not afford unknown variables, especially when the variable in question was a Champion.

-Fortunately, Reeko picked up Judge-Fathers, Brothers and advisors like a car plowing through a leaf pile---he picked them up and swept them in his wake.
+Fortunately, Reeko picked up Judge-Fathers, Brothers and advisors like a car plowing through a leaf pile - he picked them up and swept them in his wake.
 He acknowledged Cytosis with a sharp duck-nod and continued to converse politely into his communicator.

 “Yes, I understand that Sister.
 And I apologize.
-Under normal circumstances the Mother-Supreme would have my full---yes. ...As you say, Sister.
+Under normal circumstances the Mother-Supreme would have my full - yes. ...As you say, Sister.
 No...forgive me, but no. I have nothing more than rumor and speculation and I wouldn’t want to waste the Mother-Supreme’s time with hearsay…” Reeko trailed off and listened intently for a minute.
 He came to a halt in the middle of the Precinct concourse and the blizzard of attention-seekers swirled around him before settling. “...Yes, Sister.
 As soon as I can speak with more confidence, I will contact you.
 No, thank *you.* I hope to be in touch soon.
 You as well.”

 He raised his claws to ward off an inundation of queries, requests and pleas as the call ended.